New Brunswick Route 2: Fredericton–Moncton Highway

 The toll issue was not without controversy as it, along with several other issues, led to the downfall of McKenna's successor, Camille Thériault, in 1999 to PC leader Bernard Lord.
 The highway was built, but tolls were removed from most portions of the highway before they opened.
 This portion of the privately built realignment of the Trans-Canada Highway has a hidden toll calculated by sensors in the pavement.
 The toll is instead charged to the provincial government, thus motorists do not directly pay for their highway usage.
 Along with a payment worth millions of dollars to get out of the original contract, the provincial government now makes all provincial taxpayers cover the cost of the highway when the original plan had been for a user-pay system under a toll structure.

 The new alignment of the Trans-Canada Highway opened in fall 2001 and at this time the portion of the old Route 2 alignment which ran between Sussex and River Glade was re-designated as part of Route 1, extending the eastern terminus of that highway approximately 40 km.
 The re-alignment also had the effect of shortening the total length of Route 2 in the province by approximately 40 km.
 Other re-designations included a 44 km section between Youngs Cove and Sussex which became part of Route 10, a 73 km section between Youngs Cove and Fredericton became part of Route 105, and 10 km section across the Princess Margaret Bridge and Fredericton bypass became part of Route 8.

 The re-alignment and construction of Route 2 between Longs Creek and River Glade catapulted New Brunswick highways forward by decades virtually overnight.
 The road was designed with 500 ft medians, extensive wildlife fencing and underpasses, rumble strips along emergency breakdown lanes, paved emergency U-turn areas, sensors beneath the asphalt for monitoring truck weights as well as local weather and road surface conditions, extensive guard rails and reflectors, as well as two major bridges: the Saint John River High Level Crossing and the nearby Jemseg River Bridge.

-Suddenly it was now possible to travel from Fredericton into Nova Scotia (and on to Halifax or New Glasgow) completely on a four-lane controlled access highway.
+With the completion of the new alignment, it was now possible to travel from Fredericton into Nova Scotia (and on to Halifax or New Glasgow) completely on a four-lane controlled access highway.

 The Fredericton-Moncton section was officially opened to traffic at 10am on October 24, 2001, five weeks ahead of schedule.